Office of the Fayette County Attorney

 Cold Check Recovery

-It is a crime in Kentucky to issue a check for the payment of money when the maker knows it will not be honored because of insufficient funds or a closed account.
-You may file a criminal complaint against the drafter of the check in our office in the Cold Checks Division.
+It is a crime in Kentucky to issue a check for the payment of money when the maker knows it will not be honored due to nonsufficient funds or a closed account.
+You may file a criminal complaint against the drawer of the check with the Cold Checks Division of our office.

 Collection Assistance

-We strongly encourage individuals and businesses to transition to solely accepting electronic payments.
-However, we currently assist individuals and businesses in recovering funds from checks that were not honored by banking institutions due to closed accounts or insufficient funds.
+While we strongly encourage individuals and businesses to transition to electronic payments, our office currently assists in recovering funds from checks that were dishonored by banking institutions due to closed accounts or non-sufficient funds.

-The office will notify the check writer by regular mail that the individual has 10 days to pay the check amount, plus an administration fee of $100 ($50 to the County Attorney’s Office and $50 to the merchant or individual).
+Our office will notify the check writer by regular mail that they have 10 days to pay the check amount, plus a statutory administration fee of $100 ($50 to the County Attorney’s Office and $50 to the payee).
+If the check writer fails to respond or pay within 10 days, criminal charges may be pursued.

 The types of checks this office cannot prosecute:

-For further action, you must contact the Small Claims Division of Fayette District Court (859)246-2244, or hire a civil attorney.
+• For Civil Action: You must contact the Small Claims Division of Fayette District Court at (859) 246-2444, or hire a private civil attorney.

-If a check is marked lost or stolen, it must be taken to LFUCG Police Department, 150 East Main Street, for prosecution.
+• For Lost or Stolen Checks: If a check is marked lost or stolen, it must be taken to the LFUCG Police Department (150 East Main Street) for criminal prosecution.

 Tips for Accepting Checks

-• Compare the numerical amount to the written amount.
+• Verify the Amounts: Compare the numerical amount to the written legal amount to ensure they match exactly.

-• Make sure the individual has signed the check and made it payable to the appropriate person or business.
+• Check the Signature: Confirm that the individual has signed the check and made it payable to the appropriate person or business.

-• Never accept a check as payment for another check, as this situation will be a civil matter.
+• Avoid Rollovers: Never accept a check as payment for another outstanding check; this automatically classifies the situation as a civil matter.

-• It is at your discretion whether to accept a check.
+• Exercise Discretion: It is always at your business’s discretion whether or not to accept a check as payment.